ltwardy/Advent-of-Code-2022/README.md

 ### Day 10

+I had some difficulty at first understanding the puzzle, but once I figured out what we were actually supposed to be doing, the rest went quite smoothly.
+I'm sure some actual learning happened.
+Unfortunately, the memory of writing code has been swallowed up by happy silly sounds in my brain.
 "Noop" probably means something practical, like "no operation".
-But I hear it as a cute little sound, to rhyme with " boop".
-I kind of want a new pet now, so I can name them "Noop".
-I had some difficulty at first understanding the puzzle, but once I figured that out the solution went quite smoothly.
+But I hear it as a cute little sound, to rhyme with " goop".
+I kind of want a new pet now, so I can name them "Noop" and just boop their little snoot.

+### Interlude: Wrapper script

+Just for fun, I've been working on a script I can run when I want to review the Advent of Code frame story -- this year, about elves gathering starfruit.
+Now I can look at all of my solutions in order, as many as I want, without having to return to the command line.

+Among other things, I learned that naming my wrapper `__main__.py` means I can call it using the name of the package directory it's in.
+Along the way I've also learned a little about importing modules.
+I tried using relative import paths but had difficulty handling the fact that my solutions can be run as standalone scripts as well as being imported into the wrapper script.
+In the end, I discovered a nice combination that worked: `pyprojroot.here()` to give a stable anchor for the whole project, and `pydoc.importfile()` to handle the dynamic import from filename.
+That is so much easier!